sapcc/go-makefile-maker/README.md

 Additionally, we provide a config file for `golangci-lint` that enables additional linters apart from the default ones.
 To create the config file and keep it up-to-date with new changes, you need to set `golangciLint.createConfig` to `true`.

+If you have enabled the spell check workflow (`githubWorkflows.spellCheck`) and have defined a list of words to be ignored in the `githubWorkflows.spellCheck.ignoreWords` field then these words will also be added to the `golangci-lint` config so that `misspell` linter doesn't complain when you run `golangci-lint` locally.

 ### `verbatim`